-At William Rhodes Primary & Nursery School we provide high-quality phonic sessions (Letters and Sounds) to ensure that all children have the best opportunities to become competent and confident readers and writers.
+At William Rhodes Primary & Nursery School we provide daily high-quality phonic sessions to ensure that all children have the best opportunities to become competent and confident readers and writers.
 We aim to secure skills of word recognition and decoding which will enable children at our school to read with fluency and enjoyment.

 Planning and organisation

-We follow the Letters and Sounds principles and practice of high quality phonics.
+We follow Little Wandle Letters & Sounds Revised as our systematic, synthetic phonics programme to teach early reading and spelling.
 We follow a consistent approach in every class including lesson structure and seating plan.
 There are six phases within Letters and Sounds which run from Nursery to Year Two.

 Daily sessions of approximately half an hour take place within EYFS and KS1.
 Children are placed into groups (maximum two groups within the class) which meet their needs.
 Groups are reviewed regularly to ensure that children are being challenged and gaps in learning are targeted.